 Our subsidiary Bedford Consulting Rooms is based in the same building, accommodates a Speech and Language Therapist.
 This area of expertise specifically looks at helping adults and children with speaking, pronunciation and swallowing issues.
 The therapist may provide specific exercises for the individual, that are tailored to the issue at hand.
 It is a long established intervention, and our therapist is fully degree level qualified with broad experience within the field, with full indemnity.

 Our subsidiary Bedford Consulting Rooms is based in the same building, accommodates a clinical aromatherapist within our team, who provides both CBT therapy alongside aromatherapy and aromatherapy massage.
 Fully regulated, degree level educated and indemnified

-Our subsidiary Bedford Consulting Rooms is based in the same building, accommodates a physiotherapist with a special interest, and long history working with individuals to improve their pelvic floor function, be it to improve post-operative recovery, help with bowel and bladder control, or continence, she helps both men and women, and is a fully regulated, regarded, and insured practitioner.
+Our subsidiary Bedford Consulting Rooms is based in the same building, accommodates a physiotherapist with a special interest in pelvic health, helping clients to improve their pelvic floor function, be it to improve post-operative recovery, help with bowel and bladder control, or continence, helping both men and women, fully regulated and insured practitioners.